 The following four steps must be completed in chronological order.

-- 1. ENSAR2 Funding application form (see table below) should be completed by the experiment spokesperson and sent to Jenny at email@example.com before the relevant deadline (next deadline will be Spring 2018).
+- 1. ENSAR2 Funding application form (see table below) should be completed by the experiment spokesperson and sent to Jenny at firstname.lastname@example.org before the relevant deadline (next deadline will be Autumn 2018).
 The application form should list all the people who will take part in the experimental run concerned and NOT just those applying for support.
 This application will be considered at a meeting of the ISOLDE ENSAR2 selection committee.

 - 2. User request form (see table below), to be completed by the supported user (whose eligibility has already been confirmed via step 1.) and sent to Jenny at email@example.com BEFORE arrival at ISOLDE.

 - 3. Experiment report (see table below): to be completed by the experiment spokesperson within one month after the experiment at ISOLDE and sent to Jenny at firstname.lastname@example.org .

 - 4. Experiment Attendance Form (see table below) to be completed by the experiment spokesperson (only if the information is different to that submitted in step 1.) within one month after the experiment at ISOLDE and sent to Jenny at email@example.com .

 - 5. Questionnaire to be completed by the experiment spokesperson and submitted to Brussels.